 12) Is it a must to stay for a 21 day period?

 It is totally NOT a must but it is STRONGLY ADVISED in order to get the optimal results that nature has to offer.
-Not only is it important to expose your body to physical contact with the ‘doctor fish’, but it is also vital to obtain the advantages provided by other factors such as sunbathing, drinking the selenium enriched spa water on a empty stomach and having the Jacuzzi effect of the spa.
-Previous research and investigation has been carried out on a 21-day patient schedule.
+Not only is it important to expose your body to physical contact with the ‘doctor fish’, but it is also vital to obtain the advantages provided by other factors such as sunbathing, drinking the selenium-enriched spa water on an empty stomach and having the Jacuzzi effect of the spa.
+Previous research and investigation have been carried out on a 21-day patient schedule.

 13) What is the most suitable period for the treatment?

 There isn’t any suitable period for the treatment.
 Both seasons have minuses and pluses in terms of receiving treatment sessions.
-Summer time is considered a high season for the center, however the ratio between the number of fish and the human bodies in the pool can easily vary.
-Larger numbers of patients in the pool at any given time will cause the Dr. Fish to respond to the patient to a lesser degree because they are already full from feeding.
-The summer does however allow the patients to take advantage of the strong summer sunshine.
+Summertime is considered a high season for the centre, however, the ratio between the number of fish and the human bodies in the pool can easily vary.
+Larger numbers of patients in the pool at any given time will cause the Dr Fish to respond to the patient to a lesser degree because they are already full from feeding.
+The summer does, however, allow the patients to take advantage of the strong summer sunshine.
 In the winter time, the doctor fish are observed as being more eager to attack the wounded parts of the skin providing more sucking action which multiplies the vibrating effect of the treatment and in-turn boosts the recovering period.
 It is important to note that the Patients can also get the advantage of direct sunlight in the wintertime, but of course not as strong as it in the summer period.

-14) How can I reach the thermal center?
+14) How can I reach the thermal centre?